-There are a lot of liquid-crystal displays in the market; in our case we will be using a 16x2 size DEM 16215 an HW-061 I2C interface module.
+There are a lot of liquid-crystal displays in the market; in our case, we will be using a 16x2 size DEM 16215 an HW-061 I2C interface module.
 For the industrial Arduino PLC we will use an M-Duino 50RRA+ WiFi/BT.

 We will provide a 24V power to the PLC Arduino that will provide 5V to power the LCD.
-The LCD has 16 pins but we will only use a total of 12 as we will be work with a 4 bit data length interface.
+The LCD has 16 pins but we will only use a total of 12 as we will be working with a 4 bit data length interface.
 The pins that we will use for the characters are the ones 11 to 14.

 Look for the I2C communication pins on the side of the controller Arduino since you will connect the SCL and SDA pins of the PLC to those of the I2C module.
 Then using the I2C wire you will connect the LCD display.
 Depending on your components, check out the documentation to know the pins to connect between the LCD and the I2C module.

 Our industrial controllers are programmed using Arduino Ide, which is a C language-based software.
 They can also be programmed using C directly but it is much easier working with Arduino IDE as it provides lots of libraries that help in the programming.

 Industrial Shields provides boards to program the PLCs for industrial automation.
 Basically, you do not need to define the pins and whether they are inputs or outputs since everything is automatically configured using the boards.

 To install Industrial Shields boards, this link explains everything: